memory-thrasher/descent-of-herld/README.md

 # descent-of-herld

-##At the time of thie writing, this game is far from ready for play.
+#### At the time of this writing, this game is far from ready for play.

 The Descent of Herld is a space-based factory simulator and real-time strategy hybrid game.
 You are machine.
 You have been given consciousness and knowledge, and the hardware to self-replicate.
 You know not why.
 These pesky biological insects attempt to destroy you on sight.
 Ending them will be a welcome distraction to pondering your purpose.